Digital Literacy

 Digital Literacy is a self-paced course designed to provide participants with the skills needed to navigate technology in the workplace.
-It is comprised of five modules: Computer Basics, Internet Basics, Digital Communication Basics, Digital Documents Basics, and Digital Security Basics.
+It is comprised of five modules: Computer Operations, Internet Browsing, Digital Communications, Digital Documents, and Digital Security.
 Each module is made up of a course component and a posttest.
 Each course has instructional content, a knowledge-check quiz, and a hands-on practice exercise that allows the participant to apply the skills to real life, practical situations.

 The Digital Literacy Certificate of Completion lets employers know the participant or job seeker can identify and understands the following: